PApostol/PythonFun/README.md

 	GetPrimes.py:
 		Given an integer n, return all prime numbers up to n.

+	MergeNamedtuples.py:
+		Merge an arbitrary number of namedtuples to a new namedtuple.

 	MergeRanges.py:
 		Given a list of tuples, merge the overlapping ranges as shown: [(1,6), (0,5), (7,10)] -> [(0,6), (7,10)]